 • There are those who die as catechumens awaiting baptism.
 These people are presumed to have been baptized by desire.

-It is important to realize that the Church has never officially taught that particular person is in Hell.
+It is important to realize that the Church has never officially taught that particular people are in Hell.
 While we know Sacred Scripture teaches many will go there, it is not for the Church to pronounce who those people are.

 John